pantheon-systems/documentation/source/content/support.md

 ## Pantheon On-Call

-Diamond and Platinum support customers can directly page Pantheon's operations response team, either via the Pantheon Dashboard or by an emergency 800-number.
+Diamond and Platinum Account customers can directly page Pantheon's operations response team, either via the Pantheon Dashboard or by an emergency 800-number.
 Pantheon on-call immediately escalates to the on-call engineering team.
 The scope of on-call support is limited to emergencies and business critical issues.

 ## Scope of Support